Are you an expat living in Germany? Find out all about the different routes to German citizenship and how to become a citizen of Germany.

 - Germans who acquire citizenship of another EU country or Switzerland.

 There are also special cases when it comes to dual citizenship between Germany and the UK, and Germany and the USA.
 Children born with one German parent and one parent from the USA or UK can retain both citizenships.

 If you hold German dual citizenship, you are still viewed as a German citizen, and have the same rights as any German citizen while you are living in Germany.
 However, if you choose to live in the country of your other citizenship you will lose your right to claim German consular protection and can only claim the services of the other country.

 Losing or renouncing German citizenship

-- being arrested for illegal activities – this only applies to those whose German citizenship was obtained through naturalization.
+- Being arrested for a serious crime or considered by the authorities as a threat to German security – this only applies to those who obtain German citizenship through naturalization.

 You can reapply for naturalization if you lose your German citizenship.
 The process will be the same, and you will have to give up all previous citizenships.

 If your citizenship application in Germany is turned down or if you have a complaint about the way your application or query has been handled, you can complain to the BVA.
 You should do this within one month of receiving your decision.